 Combine with products that you can order online.
 Now, it’s almost impossible to recommend products because the availability is different depending on where you live.

 Ok, so I’m assuming that you at least have a face cleanser and a moisturizer if not: now it’s time.
 There are different types of cleansers, and I would recommend one that is either gel or oil based.
 If it’s targeted to sensitive skin, good.
 If it’s fragrance free, perfect.

 “But you said in the beginning not to use a cleanser??”
 Yup, that is true, and I mean it.
 But you must at least own one and there might be days where you might feel that you need it in the morning too.
 Just make sure that it doesn’t strip your skin from your natural oils, you will need them throughout the day (yes even if you have oily skin).
 Personally, I just stick to washing it with luke warm water and that’s it for my morning face routine.

 Your second step in a good (or awesome) morning face routine

-Second step is where you start adding those extra ingredients that you want your skin to have.
+Second step for your morning face routine is where you start adding those extra ingredients that you want your skin to have.
 This is a crucial step for many but also where many of us fall for the temptation of over doing it.
 That includes me.

 When adding a so-called “active” ingredient you need to make sure that you prioritize.
 You cannot just slather yourself with everything under the sun and hope that they will all work.
 You also need to be conscious of that there are some ingredients that do not work well together at all, they may cancel each other or even worse, damage your skin.